BEd (Hons) Educational Psychology

 • Subject to exceptions approved by the Dean, on the recommendation of the head of the department, a student may not sit for an examination for the Honours Degree more than twice in the same module.

-• Applications close end of August and selection is done during September.
+• Applications close end of August and selection takes place during September.

-• Please take note that since 2017 this course is a purely academic degree and is no longer accredited with the HPCSA.
-It therefore no longer leads to registration as either a psychometrist or counsellor, which is different from its previous structure (as both an academic and a professional degree up to the 2016 intake year).
-The degree is however still an admission requirement to apply for the Health Profession Council of South Africa (HPCSA) accredited Masters in Educational Psychology in order to qualify as an educational psychologist registered in the category Educational Psychologist with the HPCSA.
+• Please take note that since 2017 this course is a purely academic degree and is not accredited with the HPCSA for professional registration.
+It therefore can not lead to registration as either a psychometrist or counsellor.
+The degree is however still an admission requirement to apply for the Health Profession Council of South Africa (HPCSA) accredited master’s in educational psychology to register in the category Educational Psychologist with the HPCSA.

 What is the focus of this programme?